U.S.A. (trilogy): Adaptations

 The novel has been adapted a number of times, for purposes such as radio and stage production.
 Paul Shyre created a "dramatic revue", working together with Dos Passos.
 Howard Sackler also adapted it for a well-received 1968 audio production with Caedmon Books.
-Neil Peart of Rush was inspired by the trilogy to write the lyrics for the song "The Camera Eye" released on their Moving Pictures album in 1981.
+Neil Peart of Rush was inspired by the trilogy to write the lyrics for the song "The Camera Eye" released on their Moving Pictures album in 1981, as well as the song "The Big Money" from their album Power Windows (1985).
 Margaret Bonds also collaborated with Dos Passos and wrote a musical theater work set to U.S.A. in 1959.

 Editions

 Dos Passos added a prologue with the title "U.S.A." to The Modern Library edition of The 42nd Parallel and the same plates were used by Harcourt Brace for the trilogy.
 Houghton Mifflin issued two boxed three-volume sets in 1946 with color endpapers and illustrations by Reginald Marsh.
 The first illustrated edition was limited to 365 copies, 350 signed by both Dos Passos and Marsh in a deluxe binding with leather labels and beveled boards.
 The binding for the larger 1946 trade issue was tan buckram with red spine lettering and the trilogy designation "U.S.A." printed in red over a blue rectangle on the spine and front cover.
 The illustrated edition was reprinted in various bindings until the Library of America edition appeared in 1996, 100 years after Dos Passos' birth.